 - 1.5 cup ditali or ditalini pasta

 - Add the onion, carrot and celery to a deep skillet, or sauce pot with a tablespoon or two of water.
 Sprinkle with salt and pepper and sauté until softened, about 5 minutes.

 - Pour in the wine and continue to sauté until the wine is mostly absorbed by the vegetables.
 This will take about 4-5 minutes.

-- Add all remaining ingredients EXCEPT the pasta to your pot, mix well and simmer, covered, for about 20 minutes.
-Then add the pasta, give it a stir and continue cooking with the lid on, but slightly askew for another 10 minutes until the pasta is al dente.
+- Add all remaining ingredients EXCEPT the noodles to your pot, mix well and simmer, with the lid ON, for about 20 minutes.
+Then add the pasta, give it a stir and continue cooking with the lid on, but slightly askew for another 10 minutes until it is al dente.
 Do not overcook.

-- Remove and discard the bay leaves and serve.
+- Remove and discard the bay leaves.
+Then serve and enjoy!

 Instant Pot Directions